SquareBracketAssociates/Booklet-PharoGraphs/Chapters/Chapter7/chapter7.md

 ### Case study

 The graph in Figure *@strongSituation@* represents a set of connected people on a social media.
-A diected edge represents a follow.
+A directed edge represents a follow.
 One person can follow and can be followed.
 We want to know which and how many strongly connected components the social network has.

 ![A social network: each node is a person and an edge a connection.](figures/strongly_connected_graph.pdf width=35&label=strongSituation)